HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 the Old King replies, slipping on his most paternal tone.
 It’s easier than it should be, real even, under her presence.
 But she’s not the first to say such things.
-Beautiful women, clever advisers, even childhood friends—they all said it once.
+Beautiful women, clever advisers, even childhood friends — they all said it once.
 And time and time again, it ends in *betrayal*.

 *Better to betray first.
 While you still can.*